Whether you’re a collector of wines or a budding enthusiast, you will want a climate-controlled wine cellar or wine refrigerator to store your wine.

 IMPORTANT!
 When creating a climate-controlled wine cellar, the wine cellar must be properly built-out.
 If the right insulation, vapor barrier, and MR sheetrock are not in place, you will be dealing with condensation, mold, and mildew issues inside your wine cellar.
 This will overwork the climate control system, which causes more maintenance problems and shortens the longevity of the system.
 Also, if the system is not properly installed or the cellar is not correctly built, it can void the manufacturer’s warranty.

-If you are trying to decide on the right climate control system for your wine cellar or have been considering adding a custom wine cellar to your home or business, contact us to get started with a free consultation.
+If you are trying to decide on the right climate control system for your wine cellar or have been considering adding a custom wine cellar to your home or business, contact us to get started with a consultation.
 We can assist you with the consultation and design of the perfect custom wine cellar for your space.

 Leave a Reply